-Seth et al (2023) published a systematic review comparing corticosteroid injections to either platelet-rich plasma or extracorporeal shock wave therapy in patients with plantar fasciitis.^{17,} The studies were limited to RCTs up to April 2021.
+Seth et al (2023) published a systematic review comparing corticosteroid injections to either platelet-rich plasma or extracorporeal shock wave therapy in patients with plantar fasciitis. ^{12,} The studies were limited to RCTs up to April 2021.
 A total of 18 studies were included, 12 of which evaluated platelet-rich plasma compared to corticosteroid injections.
 VAS scores were higher in the corticosteroid group than the platelet-rich plasma group at both 3 (MD, 0.62; 95% CI, 0.13 to 1.12; p=.01) and 6 months (MD, 1.49; 95% CI, 0.22 to 2.76; p=.02).
 Notably, numerical differences between groups were small.
 Functional outcomes were similar with corticosteroids compared to platelet-rich plasma at 3 months but worse with corticosteroids at 6 months (American Orthopaedic Foot and Ankle Society [AOFAS] MD, -11.53; 95% CI, -16.62 to -6.43; p<.0001).
 The authors deemed the evidence very low quality, and most studies had either high or unclear risk of bias.

-There are several additional RCTs published subsequent to the systematic review by Franceschi et al (2014) and not included in the Seth et al (2023) review.^{18,19,20}, None were large double-blind RCTs of sufficient duration (i.e., 2 years) to conclusively demonstrate efficacy.
+There are several additional RCTs not included in the Seth et al (2023) review.
+13,14,15, None were large double-blind RCTs of sufficient duration (i.e., 2 years) to conclusively demonstrate efficacy.
 The RCTs compared platelet-rich plasma treatment with corticosteroid injection or saline injection.
 The platelet-rich plasma protocols differed across RCTs.
-The RCTs were small, ranging in size from 2820, to 155 participants.18, Follow-up duration ranged from 6 months^{20,21}, to 18 months.19, Two were conducted in single centers in either the United Kingdom,20,or India.19, The other was a multicenter RCT of 5 sites in the Netherlands.20, None prespecified any methods to assess potential harms.
+The RCTs were small, ranging in size from 2815, to 155 participants.
+13, Follow-up duration ranged from 6 months ^{15,16}, to 18 months.
+14, Two were conducted in single centers in either the United Kingdom, 15, or India.
+14, The other was a multicenter RCT of 5 sites in the Netherlands.
+15, None prespecified any methods to assess potential harms.
 Results were mixed across RCTs.
-The largest RCT (N=115) by Peerbooms et al (2019) compared platelet-rich plasma with corticosteroid injection and had a follow-up to 12 months.18, In the RCT by Peerbooms et al (2019), the proportion of patients with at least a 25% improvement in Foot Function Index Pain Scores between baseline and 12 months was significantly greater in the platelet-rich plasma group (88.4% vs. 55.6%; p =.003).
-Additionally, mean Foot Function Index Disability Scores were significantly lower in the platelet-rich plasma group at 12 months (MD, 12.0; 95% CI, 2.3 to 21.6).
+The largest RCT (N=115) by Peerbooms et al (2019) compared platelet-rich plasma with corticosteroid injection and had a follow-up to 12 months.^{13,} In the RCT by Peerbooms et al (2019), the proportion of patients with at least a 25% improvement in Foot Function Index Pain Scores between baseline and 12 months was significantly greater in the platelet-rich plasma group (88.4% vs. 55.6%; p = .003).
+Additionally, mean Foot Function Index Disability Scores were significantly lower in the plateletrich plasma group at 12 months (MD, 12.0; 95% CI, 2.3 to 21.6).
 But, these improvements did not translate into significantly greater quality of life in the platelet-rich plasma group.
 Also, important study design and conduct gaps exist that seriously limit the interpretation of these findings, including that analysis excluded 29% of the randomized patients, which was less than the calculated sample size.
 Therefore, although evidence continues to develop, important uncertainties in efficacy and safety remain and larger double-blind RCTs are still needed.